 Launching in fall 2021, “We Imagine….
-Us” includes a fiction podcast series starring Emmy Award-winning actress Karrueche Tran and written by Emmy Award-winner Trey Ellis and a companion podcast series of conversations anchored by entrepreneur and journalist Maria Hinojosa and featuring John Legend, Michelle Alexander, Ava DuVernay, and Heather McGhee
+Us” includes a fiction podcast series starring Emmy Award-winning actress Karrueche Tran and written by Emmy Award-winner Trey Ellis and a companion podcast series of conversations anchored by journalist Maria Hinojosa and featuring John Legend, Michelle Alexander, Ava DuVernay, and Heather McGhee

 Futuro Media announced today “We Imagine…Us,” a groundbreaking podcast and multimedia project to inspire people and communities to envision how they can work together to create a world that is truly equitable for all.
 “We Imagine…Us” is a project of Futuro Unidad Hinojosa, a new division of Futuro Media dedicated to special creative projects.

 The “We Imagine…Us” podcast will consist of two interlocking series produced and distributed in partnership with public media organization PRX.